 This discussion is not meant to be an exhaustive explanation of gluten and intolerance or sensitivity, but if you are having symptoms, you might want to test for food sensitivities.
 You can read the full article on Gluten here.

-My Food Sensitivities – 44 Foods.
+- Test for Food Sensitivities.
 Eating foods that you don’t tolerate very well can cause inflammation in your intestinal tract and a myriad of health problems.

 Related Article: What Is the Gut and Brain Connection?